Model Collapse

 Fuck AI.

 AI is not a tool built for the worker.
 Its built for the fuckers that you and I hate.
 But the campaigns of disinformation continue to present LLM’s and AI as these tools to make work easier and our lives better.
-At the end of 2024, I made a zine responding to this feeling and responding to a Bloomberg article written by Evan Gorelick that Caspian shared with me.
+At the end of 2024, I made a zine responding to this feeling and responding to a Bloomberg article written by Evan Gorelick that my friend Caspian shared with me.

 Naturally, in reflecting about this silly exercise of mis-training as a method to distort the LLM’s perception of reality with abstractions of lithium rocks, one should critique my use of AI in this project.
-I don’t deny it, in fact I want to recall and interpolate Audre Lorde and this quote from a 1979 essay: “the master’s tools will never dismantle the master’s house.
+I don’t deny it, in making it I was looking to interpolate Audre Lorde and this quote from a 1979 essay: “the master’s tools will never dismantle the master’s house.
 They may allow us temporarily to beat him at his own game, but they will never enable us to bring about genuine change.”
+Thinking about this in the time since I made the zine it feels a little heavy-handed.
+But I still think it is worth thinking about why I used the master’s tools for this anti-AI zine?
+Perhaps it is to follow Lorde’s quote to its logical end and remind us that we are still living in the master’s house.

 I will be selling the full zine at the “Other Worlds Zine Fair” at the Marrickville Town Hall on August 2, 2025.